makersacademy/CV/README.md

 - Cooking is a nice activity to help wind down at the end of a busy day.
 I enjoy taking my time over the process, and experimenting with flavours.
 Eating delicious food at the end is also a bonus - and if something hasn't worked out, well that's what Tabasco is for.
 - Watching lower league (and non-league) football is a fun passtime for a Saturday afternoon.
 Going to a small stadium and getting involved with the local community is what I consider 'real' football.
 It's nice to be far removed from the TV cameras and million-pound advertising contracts.
 - Learning languages is a good way to keep the brain active; so alongside Ruby, Python et al. I can also say: \
-He estado aprendiendo español desde hace dos años.
+He estado aprendiendo español desde hace tres años.
 - Practicing circus skills like juggling or whip-cracking is a physical passtime best enjoyed in a field with friends.
 I regularly attend an organised event in Warwickshire where I can learn how to balance objects on my chin, and even try things like archery.
 It's also a great way to meet loads of interesting people.

 [email me](mailto:john.g.baxter@googlemail.com?subject=[GitHubCV])